 The Richards Firm is available 24 hours a day and can hold meetings in person, by telephone, or virtually.
 Call us today to schedule an appointment.

-At The Richards Firm, we always strive to make everyone we meet feel comfortable and supported in their legal endeavors.
-A good lawyer will act as a resource to guide you through the legal system.
-When it comes to preparing for your first meeting with any lawyer, let’s calm your nerves and go over how you can be prepared!
+When it comes to preparing for your first meeting with any lawyer, let’s calm your nerves and go over how you can be ready.

 Finding an Attorney